gdhucoder/FireUpYourEnglishSpeaking/README.md

 # Fire Up Your English Speaking

 I was so ... excited today.
-I think I find a effective method to improve your speaking English.
+I think I find an effective method to improve your speaking English.
 I will call it ***Insane Speaking***.

 ## Insane Speaking

-The details of this method is:
+The details of this method are:

 1. Just pick up a new Chinese material.
 2. DO NOT prepare!